bigomics/omicsplayground-doc/modules/mod9_CellProfiling.rst

 This facilitates to quickly see and detect the similarities between contrasts for certain drugs.

-Input panel
+Settings panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A tutorial about the module can be found under ``Youtube`` in the input panel.
-Users can specify the contrast of their interest
+In the **Settings** panel, users can specify the contrast of their interest
-in the ``Contrast`` settings.
+with the ``Contrast`` setting.
 Under ``Analysis type`` users can select from four
-databases.
+databases, including the L1000 drug connectivity map  (L1000/activity), the L1000 gene perturbation (L1000/gene) database, the CTRP v2 drug sensitivity (CTRP_v2/sensitivity) database and the GDSC drug sensitivity (GDSC/sensitivity) database (default: L1000/activity).
+The ``only annotated drugs`` option is used to exclude drugs without a known  mechanism of action.

 .. figure:: figures/psc6.3.0.png
     :align: center
     :width: 30%

-Main panel
+Drug enrichment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The main panel consists of four outputs:
+There are four main panels in the **Drug enrichment** tab:

-:**a**: The Drug Connectivity Map correlates your signature with profiles from the L1000
+:**Drug connectivity**: The Drug Connectivity panel correlates your signature with profiles from the L1000
         (activity/L1000 and gene/L1000), CTRP and GDSC databases.
-        It shows the top N=10 similar and opposite profiles by running the GSEA algorithm on the contrast-drug profile correlation space.
+        It shows the top N=12 similar and opposite profiles as GSEA plots by running the GSEA algorithm on the contrast-drug profile correlation space.

-:**b**: Enrichment table.
-Enrichment is calculated by correlating
+:**Enrichment table**: Enrichment is calculated by correlating
         your signature with the profiles from the chosen database.
 Because of multiple perturbation experiments for a single small molecule, they are scored by running the GSEA algorithm on the